-Nestled right next to the quaint town of Hot Springs just southwest of Little Rock, is one of Arkansas’ best kept secrets for the perfect getaway: Hot Springs National Park.
-Rooted in rich history, the therapeutic natural baths of Hot Springs National Park was a place of legend for local Native American tribes and rumored to hold magical medicinal properties for pioneers.
+Nestled right next to the quaint town of Hot Springs just southwest of Little Rock, is one of Arkansas’ best-kept secrets for the perfect getaway: Hot Springs National Park.
+Rooted in rich history, the therapeutic natural baths of Hot Springs National Park was a place of legend for local Native American tribes.
+The spring water around Hot Springs was rumored to hold magical medicinal properties for pioneers.
 With the freedom to travel your way in an RV, you can experience the power of these ancient healing waters for yourself.

-Setting up with your rig at these mystical springs means you can pamper yourself with a spa day and explore the natural beauty of the midwest in the same trip.
-You might want to start your journey at Fordyce Bathhouse, an early 20th century bath hall complete with a marble lobby and stained glass transoms, which now serves as the park’s Visitor Center.
-If you want to immerse yourself in the full bathhouse experience you can stop at the Buckstaff Bathhouse, which has been comforting visitors in luxurious tranquility since 1912.
+Setting up with your rig near these mystical springs means you can pamper yourself with a spa day and explore the natural beauty of the Ouachita Mountains on the same trip.
+You might want to start your journey at Fordyce Bathhouse, an early 20th-century bath hall complete with a marble lobby and stained glass transoms, which now serves as the park’s Visitor Center.
+If you want to immerse yourself in the full bathhouse experience, you can stop at the Buckstaff Bathhouse, which has been comforting visitors in luxurious tranquility since 1912.
 You can also soak in serene pools or pamper yourself with a modern-day spa experience at the Quapaw Baths and Spa.

-Once you’ve indulged in your spa day you can park your camper and get out into the great Arkansas countryside by hiking Hot Springs National Park’s 26 miles of scenic nature trails.
-The Hot Springs Mountain Trail will take you through lush tranquil forests of Sycamore, Red Maples, and Southern Red Oak.
-You can take your pet through a serene hike on Sunset Trail, which is the longest in the park.
-For a quiet stroll, can venture out on the paved Grand Promenade, which offers picturesque views of historic downtown Hot Springs and the Arlington Lawn.
+Once you’ve indulged in your spa day, you can park your camper and get out into the magnificent Arkansas countryside by hiking Hot Springs National Park’s 26 miles of scenic nature trails.
+The Hot Springs Mountain Trail will take you through lush, tranquil forests of sycamore, red maples, and southern red oak.
+You can take your leashed-dog through a serene hike on Sunset Trail, which is the longest trail in the park.
+For a quiet stroll, you can venture out on the paved Grand Promenade, which offers picturesque views of historic downtown Hot Springs and the Arlington Lawn.
 Hot Springs National Park is a prime destination for RVers all year round, thanks to its sunny summers and mild winters.

-Hot Springs National Park is conveniently located next to the downtown of Hot Springs so it is easy to get to from local major highways by RV or car.
-You can take a beautiful scenic drive through the park as there are several one-way paved roads to various trails, although it is recommended to take a car.
-Use extra caution driving a large RV on some of the roads in the park, especially Hot Springs Mountain Drive and North Mountain Drive, which take you to the Hot Springs Mountain Tower.
-These roads are are windy, steep, and narrow.
-Vehicles over 30 feet are not permitted on on Hot Springs Mountain.
+Hot Springs National Park is conveniently located next to the downtown of Hot Springs, Arkansas, so it is easy to get to from both local highways and interstates, and either by RV or private vehicle.
+You can take a beautiful scenic drive through the park.
+There are several one-way paved roads to various trails, and although you can drive a larger RV, it is recommended to take a car instead.
+Use extra caution driving a large RV on some of the streets in the park, especially Hot Springs Mountain Drive and North Mountain Drive, which take you to the Hot Springs Mountain Tower.
+These roads are windy, steep, and narrow.
+Vehicles over 30 feet are not permitted on Hot Springs Mountain.

-Since Hot Springs National Park is located in an urban area there is no park-owned parking.
-You can park in off-street parking downtown or in several privately-owned parking lots nearby.
-Your best bet for RV parking is in the parking garage just one block west of Bathhouse Row, which features with first-come, first serve RV and bus parking.
+Since Hot Springs National Park is located in an urban area, there is no park-owned parking.
+You can park in off-street parking downtown or several privately-owned parking lots nearby.
+Your best bet for RV parking is in the parking garage just one block west of Bathhouse Row, which features with first-come, first-served RV and bus parking.
 There is also parking available at the Hot Springs Mountain Tower for cars.

 If you are looking to get to the park via public transportation from your RV, you have several options.
 One is Amtrak’s Texas Eagle route where you can take a shuttle to Hot Springs from Little Rock or Malvern.
 You can also travel to the area by Greyhound Bus.
-Once you’re in town you can get around with the local bus service, Intracity Transit.
+Once you’re in town, you can get around with the local bus service, Intracity Transit.
 Cycling is popular in the downtown area as well.
-Once you’re in the park you can easily explore the area by good old-fashion walking or hiking.
+Once you’re in the park, you can easily explore the area by good old-fashioned walking or hiking.

 There are numerous private campgrounds and RV parks in the Hot Springs area from five minutes to thirty minutes away.
 Many feature modern amenities including wireless internet, pools, and full hookups.
 Private campgrounds offer the convenience of privacy and high-class amenities while being a stone’s throw away from the natural beauty of Hot Springs National Park.